 LOOKING FOR A DIFFERENT MIDDLE SCHOOL EXPERIENCE?

-At ATLAS Middle School, small cohorts of students experience a safe, supportive learning environment with room to question, experiment, change, and grow.
+At ATLAS Middle School, small cohorts of 7th and 8th grade students experience a safe, supportive learning environment with room to question, experiment, change, and grow.

 ATLAS is the school for families who want their children to:

 - be intellectually challenged, creatively inspired, and emotionally supported

 - belong to a small, loving learning community

 - thrive in high school and beyond as independent thinkers

 "Our daughter has had an amazing year and we are so grateful to all of the staff for making ATLAS even better than we hoped"

 ATLAS is a school designed expressly around the unique needs of 7th and 8th graders.

 Middle school students are at a crucial time of social and emotional growth, questioning the world and their place in it.
 We believe that theatre is the ideal medium for navigating the complexities of transitioning into independent thinkers and learners.